Why do I need travel insurance for Canada?

 - Unexpected events, such as terrorism, war, civil unrest and the effect of natural disasters.

 - Any accidents or injuries that happen while you are under the influence of alcohol.
 Whether you hurt yourself or someone else, if an incident is linked to drinking, your insurer will almost certainly refuse to accept any claim you make.

-- Travel to places that the Foreign and Commonwealth Office (FCO) has advised British holidaymakers to avoid.
+- Travel to places that the Foreign, Commonwealth & Development Office (FCDO) has advised British holidaymakers to avoid.

 - Injuries and accidents that occur during winter or extreme sporting activities, such as skiing and snowboarding - popular in many parts of Canada.
 If you’re keen to hit the slopes while on holiday, make sure you have adequate insurance in place first.

 Like all other forms of insurance, your travel insurance policy will come with an excess.
 You must make sure it’s set at a realistic level, as this is the sum you will have to pay out before you can make a claim.

 Finally, always start your travel insurance policy from the day you book your trip - not the day you are intending to fly out to Canada.

 Delaying the start of your policy could turn out to be an expensive mistake: if an emergency arises the week before you’re due to leave and your policy is not yet active, you will have no cancellation cover in place and could lose every penny you’ve spent on your flights, accommodation and any pre-booked activities.